2025–26 FC Barcelona season: Pre-season

-On 16 June 2025, Barcelona announced their pre-season tour in Japan and South Korea, respectively, with three friendly matches.
+On 16 June, Barcelona announced their pre-season tour in Japan and South Korea, respectively, with three friendly matches.
 In Japan, against Vissel Kobe in Kobe on 27 July; in South Korea, against FC Seoul in Seoul on 31 July, and Daegu FC in Daegu on 4 August.

-On 18 June 2025, Barcelona announced the signing of Joan García from local rival Espanyol by activating the release clause of €25 million, and signing the player to a six-year contract.
+On 18 June, Barcelona announced the signing of Joan Garcia from local rival Espanyol by activating the release clause of €25 million, and signing the player to a six-year contract.
+Two days later, Aleix Garrido departed for Eibar on a free transfer.